ucsb-cs184-f24/team04-GOLDTracker/team/sprint01/lec05.md

 ## **Simranjit Mann:**
 #### **I DID**
-- Finished Homework 1
+- Testing basic login for app

 #### **I WILL DO**
-- Continue work on the app with React and work specifically on my delegated issues
+- Continue work on the top bar

 #### **BLOCKERS**
 - N/A